emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    See `design.mps.tests <../design/tests.txt>`_ for details and other platforms.

-   If tests do not pass, review your conflict resolution from step 5, and if that doesn't resolve things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
+   If tests do not pass, review your conflict resolution from the merge (step 4), and if that doesn't resolve things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
 Something's wrong!

 6. Push the branch to the Ravenbrook MPS GitHub repository to trigger building and testing on all target platforms using Travis CI. ::